-M.S.
+Master of Science (M.S.)
 Degree (Thesis) Option: The M.S. degree program is research-based, involving a formal, major research project, and completion of a thesis.
 The objectives of this option are to train students in the experimental scientific method and to prepare students for handling major projects after graduation or for entering a doctoral program.

-Ph.D.
+Doctor of Philosophy (Ph.D.)
 Degree Option: All doctoral candidates must conduct independent research leading to a doctoral dissertation and publication of peer-reviewed research papers, with the objective of making a major contribution to the body of scientific knowledge in horticulture.
 Students in this degree option are expected to have completed a research-based master's degree or to have research experience prior to enrolling in the doctoral program.